 I’ve had a BUNCH of emails, comments, and in-person questions about my veggie noodle “porn” as one of my pals called it.
 We’ve gone too far as humans, right?

 Actually, who am I kidding?
 LOOK at this zoodle …errr voodle errr …boodle…

-Whatever you call it, it’s really magnificent!
-I am a former pasta-holic.
+Whatever you call it, it’s magnificent!
+I am a former pastaholic.
 I put my hands up and admit it.
-So when I tell you the following fact, it’s the absolute truth: I have eaten actual pasta twice in the last 8 months.
+So when I tell you the following fact, it’s the absolute truth: I have eaten actual pasta twice in the last eight months.

 Some people are super skeptical about purchasing a spiralizer.
 I get it.
 My first purchase was the Veggetti.